Ricky Mouser

 Research

-In my dissertation, "Self-Interest and Well-Being," I argue that a full understanding of what is ultimately good or bad for me needs to track what is ultimately good or bad for others as well.
+In my dissertation, I argue that a full understanding of your well-being, which describes what is ultimately good or bad for you, needs to directly track what is ultimately good or bad for others, too.

-In my published research thus far, I have explored the importance of being recognized as a person and the dangers of value capture in political philosophy, bioethics, philanthropy, and AI ethics.
+In my published research thus far, I have explored the importance of being recognized as a person and the dangers of value capture in bioethics, AI ethics, pedagogy, political philosophy, and philanthropy.

 Peer-Reviewed